AdobeDocs/experience-platform.en/help/dashboards/guides/profiles.md

 ## Browse profiles {#browse-profiles}

-The [!UICONTROL Browse] tab allows you to search and view the read-only profiles ingested into your IMS Organization.
+The [!UICONTROL Browse] tab allows you to search and view the read-only profiles ingested into your organization.
 From here you can see important information belonging to the profile regarding their preferences, past events, interactions, and segments

 To learn more about the profile viewing capabilities provided in the Platform UI please see the documentation on [browsing profiles in Real-time Customer Data Platform](../../rtcdp/profile/profile-browse.md).